What is Alzheimer's?

 Some studies have also suggested that lifestyle changes, such as regular exercise and a healthy diet, may help reduce the risk of developing Alzheimer's or slow its progression in those who already have the disease.

-As research into Alzheimer's disease continues, new treatments are being developed that promise future treatment options.
+As research into Alzheimer's disease continues, new treatments are being developed that hold promise for future treatment options.

 These include drugs designed to target specific aspects of the disease process, such as amyloid plaques or tau protein tangles, as well as gene therapy approaches aimed at preventing or reversing damage caused by specific genetic mutations associated with the disease.